Piotr1PL/Guide-Fine-Tuning-a-Model-with-LoRA/README.md

 4.
 The notebook will load the pre-trained model and tokenizer, apply LoRA for PEFT, optimize the model with BetterTransformer, define training arguments, create a Trainer instance, train the model, revert to its original state, and save the fine-tuned model and tokenizer.
-Output: The trained model and tokenizer will be saved in the specified directory (./name).
+Output: The trained model and tokenizer will be saved in the specified directory (./name)
-Note: This project is for educational purposes only need to run this notebook
+Note: This project is for educational purposes only